nursejason/dota2/README.md

 - Recommended item use against enemy heroes.
 - Recommended item use that goes well with your team.

 ##### Step ??.
-Front end
-- Create the UI

-##### Step ??.
 Mobile platform

 ##### Step ??.
 Input your team

 ##### Step ??.
-Sorting and filtering
-- Be able to filter and sort by ranged, carry, etc based on role required.
-- Be able to search for hero name to find counter rating

-##### Step ??.
 Advanced team composition
 - Ex.
 User desires a pushing team, and therefore the team comp allows for additional pushing in order to become balanced.

-##### Step ??.
-Search Engine Optimization

-##### Step ??.
-Monetize

-### Questions:
-- Where is the logic for this?
-Is it all front end?
-Easy to steal.
-Submission API driven?
-Then what about the app?